FooBarShebang/statistics_lib/Documents/Tests/TE006_inverse_distributions.md

 **Expected result:** TypeError or its sub-class exception is raised upon passing improper data type argument(s) to:

-* Initialization method - not a real number for all classes, not an integer for some (see DE002)
+* Initialization method - not a real number for all classes, not an integer or floating point
 * pdf() and cdf() methods - not a real number for all classes
 * qf() - not a floating point number for all classes
 * getQuantile() - not an integer (any of the two argument) - for all classes